donomii/racketprogs/IMAPbayes/README.md

 If you already have your mail sorted into folders, you don't have to do anything more.
 Otherwise, create some mail folders, and sort your mail into them.

+IB will move your new mail into these folders, choosing the folder based on how close the new mail matches the mail in the folders.